Jenna Raunio: Playing career

 Raunio made her SDHL debut for HV71 during the 2020–21 season at 14 years old, where she recorded one assist in 22 games.
 On 2 December 2021, she signed a three-year contract extension with HV71.
 During the 2021–22 season, she recorded six goals and eight assists in 34 games.
 During the 2022–23 season, she recorded three goals and seven assists in 24 games.
 During the 2023–24 season, she recorded eight assists in 16 games, after missing several months to begin the season due to suffering concussion symptoms.
 During the 2024–25 season, she recorded five goals and 11 assists in 33 games.

 Raunio is committed to play college ice hockey at Ohio State during the 2025–26 season.

 International play

 Raunio represented Sweden at the 2022 IIHF World Women's U18 Championship where she recorded two goals and one assist in six games.
 She again represented Sweden at the 2023 IIHF World Women's U18 Championship where she recorded one goal and three assists in five games and won a silver medal.
 She again represented Sweden at the 2024 IIHF World Women's U18 Championship, where she recorded one goal and four assists in five games.

 She made her senior national team debut for Sweden during the 2026 Winter Olympics qualification.
 During the final qualification game against Denmark, she scored two goals to help Sweden qualify for the 2026 Winter Olympics.

 On 25 March 2025, she was named to Sweden's roster for the 2025 IIHF Women's World Championship.

+On 12 January 2026, she was named to Sweden's roster to compete at the 2026 Winter Olympics.